Japan expands COVID-19 curbs as surges strain hospitals - Up News Info

 Article content

-The panel signed off on the proposal, but Nishimura told a news conference some members had warned the situation was severe enough to require a nationwide state of emergency – a stance shared by the head of the Japan Medical Association.
+The panel signed off on the proposal to declare “quasi-emergencies” in eight more of Japan’s 47 prefectures.
+But Nishimura told a news conference some members had said the situation was severe enough to require a nationwide emergency.

+Suga told reporters the government was “not considering that now” and would focus on hot-spot areas.

 Six prefectures including Tokyo are already under full states of emergency to last through Aug.
-31. Another five are under less strict directives, meaning just over half the population is covered by some restrictions.
+31 and another five are under less strict directives, meaning just over half the population is covered by some restrictions.

 Advertisement